passage-protocol/docs/contracts/README.md

 ## Passport

-Passports are ERC-721 token contracts that can be used to for your membership tokens.
+Passports are ERC-721 token contracts that can be used for your membership tokens.

 ## Loyalty Ledger

-Passports are ERC-1155 token contracts that can be used to for your membership tokens.
+Passports are ERC-1155 token contracts that can be used for your membership tokens.

 ## Registry

-The `Passage Registry` is the factory where `Passport`'s, and `Loyalty Ledger`'s can be created.
+The `Passage Registry` is the factory where `Passport`s, and `Loyalty Ledger`s can be created.